 - Boxers tend to drool excessively.
 That could be an issue if you don’t like being slobbered on!

-If you have plenty of space, a large backyard, and you’re an outdoorsy family that lives an active lifestyle, a boxer could be the ideal dog for you.
+If you have plenty of space, a large backyard, and you’re an outdoorsy family that lives an active lifestyle, a Boxer could be the ideal dog for you.
 Make sure you find the perfect name for your new Boxer.

-The trainable boxer will thrive in a family environment, especially if your family is keen to take your dog to agility and flyball events that your energetic pup will love!
-You’ll need to be prepared to spend a lot of time exercising your boxer, although his grooming requirements are minimal.
+The trainable Boxer will thrive in a family environment, especially if your family is keen to take your dog to agility and flyball events your energetic pup will love!
+You’ll need to be prepared to spend a lot of time exercising your Boxer, although his grooming requirements are minimal.